cpury/lstm-math/README.md

 # lstm-math

-Let's train LSTM to do basic math on strings
+Train a Seq2Seq network to predict the result of math equations on the character level.
+Configuration through global variables because I'm lazy.

+Written by Max Schumacher (@cpury) in Summer 2017.